 But, boy, am I ever tired of overhearing everyone else’s campfire conversations all night long only to “wake up” stiff with back pain.
-I’m done freezing my ass and both tits off only to have to insert a quarter when I want to warm up in the shower.
-And I’m through trying to pitch that supposed “one minute pop-up tent” in a reasonable amount of time only to end up pitching a fit instead.
+I’m done freezing my butt and both boobs off only to have to insert a quarter when I want to warm up in the shower.
+And I’m through trying to pitch that supposed “one-minute pop-up tent” in a reasonable amount of time only to end up pitching a fit instead.

-So this summer, we decided to lose the tent and instead rent a 25-ft house on wheels (otherwise known as an RV) for an eight day adventure through the Pacific Northwest.
+So this summer, we decided to lose the tent and instead rent a 25-foot house on wheels (otherwise known as an RV) for an eight-day adventure through the Pacific Northwest.

 Here’s a rundown of the top 15 things we learned renting an RV for a week: